umarhassan-mitodl/mas.s66-spring-2015/content/pages/assignments.md

 **Build Your Own Markov Chain Bot**

 Expanding on an in-class discussion of Twitter bots, this assignment shows current creative uses to which generative text is incorporated in social media.
-For this assignment, build your own Twitter bot using [this tutorial](http://atduskgreg.github.io/bother/ide.html), which was created using an open source software tool called Bother.
+For this assignment, build your own Twitter bot using {{% resource_link "38f18665-f2d1-4cc6-85e6-402e02eed444" "this tutorial" %}}, which was created using an open source software tool called Bother.

-For more information on the source code of this tutorial and examples of interesting bots, read [Bother – A One-Page Framework for Learning Bot-Making](https://github.com/atduskgreg/bother).
+For more information on the source code of this tutorial and examples of interesting bots, read {{% resource_link "13c9dd86-ab6f-4159-a0c8-6f29b1eff00e" "Bother – A One-Page Framework for Learning Bot-Making" %}}.

 Create your final project proposal.